ably77/kubernetes-labs/Lab 5 - Scaling Kubernetes.md

 ## Scaling to More Nodes

 Sometimes you need more Kubernetes infrastructure to run more applications.
 DC/OS can easily scale the cluster.

-There are several ways to scale Kubernetes in DC/OS.
+In this lab we will scale the current Kubernetes deployment for our next labs.
+We will show you how to scale Kubernetes through the GUI as well as the CLI.

+Parameters to be changed:
+-  "node_count": 2
+-  "public_node_count": 1

-## From the UI
+## Lab 5a: From the UI

 From the UI, go to Services > Kubernetes and choose "Edit" in top right.

-Under "kubernetes" in left hand menu, change the number of "node count" to 2
+Under "kubernetes" in left hand menu, change the number of "node_count" to 2 and "public_node_count" to 1

 ![](https://i.imgur.com/0YJxn1r.png)

-## From the CLI
+## Lab 5b: From the CLI

 Export the current package configuration into a JSON file called config.json
 ```
 $ dcos kubernetes describe > config.json
 ```

-Use an editor such as vi to change the config file and update the "node_count" to the new number of nodes
+Use an editor such as vi to change the config file and update the `"node_count": 2` and `"public_node_count": 1`
 ```
 "kubernetes": {
     "cloud_provider": "(none)",
-    "high_availability": false,
+    "high_availability": true,
     "network_provider": "dcos",
     "node_count": 2,
     "public_node_count": 1,